.NET Framework: Type safety

 CTS and the CLR used in .NET Framework also enforce type safety.
 This prevents ill-defined casts, wrong method invocations, and memory size issues when accessing an object.
 This also makes most CLI languages statically typed (with or without type inference).
 However, starting with .NET Framework 4.0, the Dynamic Language Runtime extended the CLR, allowing dynamically typed languages to be implemented atop the CLI.

 Portability

 While Microsoft has never implemented the full framework on any system except Microsoft Windows, it has engineered the framework to be cross-platform, and implementations are available for other operating systems (see Silverlight and § Alternative implementations).
-Microsoft submitted the specifications for CLI (which includes the core class libraries, CTS, and CIL), C#, and C++/CLI to both Ecma International (ECMA) and International Organization for Standardization (ISO), making them available as official standards.
+Microsoft submitted the specifications for CLI (which includes the Base Class Libraries, CTS, and CIL), C#, and C++/CLI to both Ecma International (ECMA) and International Organization for Standardization (ISO), making them available as official standards.
 This makes it possible for third parties to create compatible implementations of the framework and its languages on other platforms.

+Core cross-platform .NET (formerly .NET Core) is officially available also for many Linux distributions and macOS.